Jrobbins973/Jrobbins973/README.md

 `Software Developer (Former Clinical Researcher / Exercise Physiologist)`

-NJ Based Software Developer
+NJ Based Software Developer:
-From academia to software development my goals have been the same; learn as much as I can, help others, contribute to a community, and work on innovative, unique, cool shit.
+From academia to software development my goals have been the same; learn as much as I can, help others, contribute to a community, and work on innovative and unique projects.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Jrobbins973&label=Profile%20views&color=0e75b6&style=flat" alt="joerobbins" /> </p>